mabedk/AP2017/mini_ex2/README.md

 As for what essientially constitutes a programme I'd say programming.
 I'm sure my answer will develop throughout this semester, but as of right now this mini-exercise has opened my eyes for just how much coding-work is behind something as simple as my humble programme.
 I can't even imagine how much code is behind something like games, opperating systems, apps and even websites like Facebook and Google.

 <center><h3>Tim Baker And How He Changed My Understanding of Error</h3></center>
+I wrote the above reflection and account before reading the article <i>Error, The Unforeseen and The Emergent</i> by Tim Baker.
+After having read his account of errors and their potential, I think I should reconsider my relationship to errors and the frustration they create for me.
+Baker proclaims that errors are unavoidable and instead of proceeding to work against them, we should consider working with and embracing them.
+He argues that since errors mark the potential of the new and unforeseen, they hold great potential as well - by trying to work around them we work around possible qualities we wouldn't have discovered without the occuring of those errors.
+I definitely find this way of thinking interesting and I'm certain I'll consider this argument the next time I'm ready to punch a hole through my screen because of reoccuring errors in my code.